alfieqashwa/qozycue/tickets.md

 ✅ Customize product category radio button
 ✅ Check if the company's name is unique
 ✅ Update Team Info Create & Update Form
+✅ Exclude SUPERADMIN from the list on Team Table

 ## Backlog (Future Plan)